dsolis2/python_programs/count-loop/README.md

 # python_programs
-This repo is a collection of random python programs for beginners
+This is a simple counting loop using user defined modules